wix/stylable/_docs/references/compose-css-class.md

 # Compose CSS Class

-Use `-st-compose` to apply CSS class to another CSS class or tag selector.
+Use `-st-compose` to apply a CSS class to another CSS class or to a tag selector.

 ### CSS API:
 ```css